pravin-git/mvc-inital/README.md

-This is a bare minimum asp.net mvc project to start with.
+This is a bare minimum asp.net mvc project to start a new project.
 This has
 1. Forms Authentication
 2. Logging & Error handling
 3. Authentication & Authorization filters